DB and DC: Phase two of the government's pensions review and review of the state pension age

 - Why this is important

 The government published the final report on phase one of its pensions review, together with two related consultation responses, at the end of May 2025.
-Those items have informed some of the content of the Pension Schemes Bill.
+Those items informed some of the content of the Pension Schemes Act 2026.

-Phase two of the pensions review will consider the long-term future of the pensions system and how to support pensions adequacy.
+Phase two of the pensions review is considering the long-term future of the pensions system and how to support pensions adequacy.
 It could lead to further reform.

-A press release confirms that stage two will be conducted by a (revived) Pensions Commission.
-The terms of reference for the Pensions Commission explain that it will consider:
+A July 2025 press release confirmed that stage two would be conducted by a (revived) Pensions Commission, and the July 2025 terms of reference for the Pensions Commission explained what it would consider.

 - Current position and expected timings